BiancaMass/Automated_PCA_MDIBL/README.md

 - scripts
 - data

 2. Save your data (estimated count matrices and design files) in the data folder, together with the json input file (found in the /data folder of this GitHub repository).
+Note: there are specific formatting requirements for the design and count matrices files, as specified in the *Inputs* section.

 3. Save the scripts from in the scripts folder (scripts are in the /scripts folder of this GitHub repository).